Conveyor Belts

 Temperature

-Do you need a conveyor belt that can withstand high temperatures?
+Do you need an industrial conveyor belt that can withstand high temperatures?
 Are you in the market for a cold-use belt?
 Silicone is a versatile belt material that can endure extreme temperatures and environments, making it suitable for industries like cooking and baking.
 If you require high temperature conveyor belting, a silicone conveyor belt may be suitable; we are also happy to collaborate with you on a custom solution.

 On the other end of the spectrum, polyethylene is well-suited for lower temperatures, making it suitable for pharmaceutical processes or frozen food conveyor belting.